What if I told you that there was a secret alternative to those expensive hop-on, hop-off Berlin sightseeing buses?

 Bus #100 makes stops all across Berlin.

-My preference is to board at the east or west terminus, so that I can wait for the next bus (if necessary) to secure one of the coveted seats at the front of the upper floor.
+My preference is to start my Berlin city tour at the east or west terminus, so that I can wait for the next bus (if necessary) to secure one of the coveted seats at the front of the upper floor.

-The east terminus for most #100 buses is located on the northwest edge of Alexanderplatz, close to the Park Inn.
+The east terminus for most Berlin bus #100 routes is located on the northwest edge of Alexanderplatz, close to the Park Inn.
 Look for the marked stop signs on

 However, it’s not always convenient to get on a bus at the very beginning of the line.
 When I wasn’t on the east or west side of the center, I would just try to get on board one stop before a main tourist attraction.
 That way, I beat the crowds who are finishing up at that sight and have first dibs on any seats being vacated by travelers just arriving there.